yfang18/Data-Mining-552-final-portfotlio/World_Happiness_Report_case_1.md

 All variables are numeric besides the "Country" column, and there is no missing value in the dataset.

-By looking into histograms of all variables besides "Country" and "Happiness.Rank", it is clear that most variables follow the normal distribution, without the significant outli er.
+By looking into histograms of all variables besides "Country" and "Happiness.Rank", it is clear that most variables follow the normal distribution, without the significant outlier.

 ```r